metalic-skeleton/studentcoursemanagement/README.md

-# studentcoursemanagement

-## How to Deploy a Node-Express App on Amazon EC2
+## How to Deploy a Student Course Management App on Amazon EC2

 The purpose of this repository is to demonstrate how to deploy studentcoursemanagement application built by Express - Node.js web application framework on Amazon EC2